apify/apify-docs/sources/academy/tutorials/python/process_data_using_python.md

 ### Scraping the data

-Next, we need to run the weather scraping actor and access its results.
+Next, we need to run the weather scraping Actor and access its results.
 We do that through the [Apify API Client for Python](/api/client/python/), which greatly simplifies working with the Apify platform and allows you to use its functions without having to call the Apify API directly.

 First, we initialize an `ApifyClient` instance.
-All the necessary arguments are automatically provided to the actor process as environment variables accessible in Python through the `os.environ` mapping.
-We need to run the actor from the previous tutorial, which we have named `bbc-weather-scraper`, and wait for it to finish.
-So, we create a sub-client for working with that actor and run the actor through it.
-We then check whether the actor run has succeeded.
+All the necessary arguments are automatically provided to the Actor process as environment variables accessible in Python through the `os.environ` mapping.
+We need to run the Actor from the previous tutorial, which we have named `bbc-weather-scraper`, and wait for it to finish.
+So, we create a sub-client for working with that Actor and run the Actor through it.
+We then check whether the Actor run has succeeded.
 If so, we create a client for working with its default dataset.

 ```python
 # Initialize the main ApifyClient instance